 The Slatiniany photo sessions

 Later this summer Marta was invited to Helena's family home in Slatiniany where they could relax some days together with Helena's family.
-During the stay there many of pictures of Marta and Helena were taken.
-Some months later it would be decided that one of the pictures would be used for the cover of Marta's first album.
+During the stay there were taken lots of pictures.
+Some of them would be used on the cover of Marta's first album some months later.

-The single "Modlitba pro Martu" entered the Top Ten chart of the record company Supraphon in October 1968 at #1.
+The single "Modlitba pro Martu" entered the Top Ten chart of the record company Supraphon's best selling singles of the month in October 1968 at #1.

 go.to/Marta the discography if you want to hear the song